 I never thought this would happen to me.
 The dog loss takes divorce anxiety to a whole new level, especially with the kids grown and on their own.

-Few people seem to understand the kind of loneliness losing a dog creates or how to heal the grief.
+Few people seem to understand the kind of loneliness losing your canine creates or how to heal the grief.

 As it should be, dogs are not human so they fill a different part of us.
 They soothe in a different manner, especially since most communication is unspoken.
 For this we are grateful and hopefully we return the favor.